Will Smith Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The Angels have the 16th-ranked team ERA among all MLB pitching staffs (4.22).
+- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Angels pitchers combine to allow 79 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Angels rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.